gottacatchenall/ms_sampling_effort/manuscript.md

 observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].

+Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].

 In this we explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
 In so doing, we demonstrate that the realized false-negative rate is directly related to species relative abundance.
 Further we suggest that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Carlson2020WhaWou].

-Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
+// what about the other stuff you show

 The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3)